williamhoos/testrepo/docs/source/architecture.rst

 View portal
 ~~~~~~~~~~~

-The following methods are used to get the block of HTML code that, when posted as instructed, will display the fully configured PEER portal on the sponsor's website.
+The following method (VW-01) is used to create the block of HTML code that, when posted as instructed on a website page, will display the fully configured PEER portal on the sponsor's website.

 .. _Method VW-01: